Dkreick/AD2B/README.md

 **2011 Apr 1- 🇵🇾 A military coup take place in Paraguay.
 National guard moves to Argentinean border.**
 **2012 Oct 2 - 🇦🇷 Atucha II reaches critical mass and explodes.
 Surrounding areas of Capitol city are affeced by fallout.**
 **2012 Nov 15 - 🇦🇷 Goverment gives control of airbases to UN.**
-**2013 Jan 20 - 🇺🇾 Millions of civilians try to leave the country, most of them through Uruguay.**
+**2013 Jan 20 - 🇦🇷 Millions of civilians try to leave the country, most of them through Uruguay.**
+**2013 Jan 25 - 🇺🇾 Uruguay closes his borders**
 **2013 - UN begins to supply the zone with humanitarian aid through airdrops.**
 **2014 - UN starts patrolling the atlantic sea.**
 2015 - Mean global temperature is 14.8°C, the warmest in thousands of years.